Page not available in Swedish.

 Activities

-Field methods include studies of animal movements and behavior near and through the crossing (photo traps and filmed sequences from heat cameras), and the effect of the animal warning system on vehicle speed.
+Field methods include studies of animal movements and behavior near and through the crossing by using filmed sequences from heat cameras covering the whole area of the fauna passage.

 Output

-This subproject gives insights in the efficacy of level crossings in connecting wildlife between roadsides and in decreasing the number of wildlife accident.
+This subproject gives insights in the efficacy of at grade fauna passages in connecting wildlife between roadsides.
 Efficacy is separated between species and categories of animals (age and gender) to put light on population level impacts.

 The results will contribute to cost-efficiency comparisons between level crossings and over-/underpasses.